-I previously posted a recipe for my favorite pancakes, which use a mix of whole wheat and all-purpose flours.
+I previously posted a recipe for my favorite pancakes, which use whole wheat pastry flour.
 They’re slightly sweet, fluffy, and take about the same amount of time as making a store-bought mix.
 They’re that simple.

 But ever since doing the Crazy Sexy Diet 21-day cleanse, I’ve significantly reduced my gluten intake and my stomach has been a lot happier.
 I also love the challenge of playing around with gluten free flours – chickpea, coconut, brown rice, white rice, sorghum — the list goes on.
 Each has a unique flavor, texture, and end result, which is why it took me several months to adapt my favorite pancake recipe and come up with a winning, gluten free combination.
 There were plenty of mishaps along the way, and lots of ugly, runny, under-cooked, stick-to-the-pan pancakes.
 It happens.

 I’m happy to report that this latest recipe is none of those things.
-I finally settled on a mixture of all-purpose, brown rice, sorghum, and potato or tapioca starch gluten free flours.
+I finally settled on a mixture of all-purpose gluten-free flour, brown rice flour, sorghum flour, and potato or tapioca starch.
 The batter is thick, but the pancakes hold their shape really well.
 They’re slightly crispy around the edges, but also a little chewy and doughy in the center.

 Topped with some chopped walnuts, a few raspberries, and a drizzle of agave and maple syrup blend…all enjoyed while watching a little Charles Osgood.
 What can I say?
 I’m an old soul.